2017 Physics Residency Alumna

-I am an assistant professor in the Department of Human Oncology with clinical, research and teaching duties.
-In the clinic, I am involved in brachytherapy treatments, improvements to CT simulation imaging for treatment planning and implementation of a new treatment planning system (RayStation).
+I was also an assistant professor in the Department of Human Oncology with clinical, research and teaching duties.
+In the clinic, I am involved in brachytherapy treatments, TSET and TBI treatments, improvements to CT simulation imaging for treatment planning, commissioning and validation of new beam models for our treatment planning system, and Tomotherapy quality assurance.

 Resident, University of Wisconsin–Madison, Radiation Oncology Physics (2017)